Bayesian Joint Chance Constrained Optimization: Approximations and Statistical Consistency: Introduction

 Besides proposing (BJCCP) and (VBJCCP) (see Section~\ref{sec:CCP} below), our primary contributions are to \begin{enumerate} \item Demonstrate the convex feasibility of the joint chance constraint (VBJCCP) when the posterior distribution belongs to a `nice' class of distributions. \item Establish the `frequentist' statistical consistency of the value of both (BJCCP) and (VBJCCP) in the limit of a large data-set and a single chance constraint. \item Quantify the consistency results for the value of both (BJCCP) and (VBJCCP), by establishing a probabilistic rate of convergence for a single chance constraint. \end{enumerate}

 Frequentist consistency of Bayesian methods demonstrate that the Bayesian posterior concentrates on the `true' parameter $\vxi_0$ of the data generating distribution in the large sample limit.
 Typically this is demonstrated by showing that the posterior converges weakly to a Dirac delta distribution concentrated at $\vxi_0$ in probability or almost surely under the data-generating distribution~\cite{Gh1997}.
 Here, we consider the frequentist consistency of the value of (VBJCCP), and establish convergence in probability results demonstrating the consistency of VB approximations in Theorem~\ref{thm:1} and a probabilistic rate of convergence in Theorem~\ref{thm:finite}.
 Furthermore, as direct corollaries, we can easily recover consistency and rates of convergence for (BJCCP).
+We note that in preliminary works~\cite{jaiswal2020statistical,jaiswal2020variational} we claimed almost sure frequentist consistency of the optimal value of (VBJCCP) under the general conditions considered here.
+However, we subsequently realized that almost sure convergence is not possible under those conditions, and the consistency result in this paper establishes convergence in probability.
+The rate of convergence results, of course, are entirely new.